A Bayesian approach to modeling topic-metadata relationships: Application Source code available at https://github.com/PMSchulze/ topic-metadata-stm .

-Next, we evaluate the results when replacing the OLS regression by a Beta regression, which assumes the dependent variable to be in $(0,1)$.
-The top left plot of Figure \ref{fig:frequentist} shows that the overall trend over time is similar to the one in Figure \ref{fig:estimateEffect}, yet the range is shifted and no negative values are observed.
-In addition, Figure \ref{fig:frequentist} depicts the relationship of the climate protection topic with three socioeconomic covariates.
-On average, the higher the share of immigrants in an electoral district, the less frequently MPs associated with this district tend to discuss climate related subjects.
-For GDP per capita, we notice an increase until around EUR 70k, but for very high incomes this trend is reversed.
+Figure \ref{fig:frequentist} consists of four panels, one for each topic, each panel being made up of four (sub)plots.
+The top left plot in the top left panel corresponds to the time trend of the climate protection topic.
+It shows that the overall trend over time is similar to the one in Figure \ref{fig:estimateEffect}, yet the range is shifted upwards and no negative values are estimated.
+The three remaining plots of the top left panel depict the relationship of the climate protection topic with the socioeconomic covariates immigration, GDP per capita, and unemployment as measured at the electoral district-level.
+First, note that only non-negative values are obtained - as desired.
+Regarding GDP per capita, we notice an increase in the relevance of the climate protection topic until around EUR 70k, yet for very high income electoral districts this trend is reversed.
 The unemployment rate shows an ambiguous relationship, with rather large fluctuations.
+Finally, the higher the share of immigrants in an electoral district, the less frequently the district's MPs tend to discuss climate-related subjects on average.